These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • a prince in disguise —

-• your wingbeats keep the river flowing.
+• your wingbeats are what keep the river flowing.

-• and embrace the night,
+• and let the night hold me,

-• relieved to know that
+• relieved to know

-• time cannot fly away
+• that time cannot fly away

 • whilst I sleep.